 Every year the Patient Safety Movement Foundation identifies the most influential advocates in patient safety and honors them with the Humanitarian Award at the annual World Patient Safety, Science and Technology Summit.
-This award recognizes leaders who have made significant progress in eliminating preventable patient deaths so that we can reach our shared goal of zero preventable patient harm and deaths in the hospital.
+This award recognizes leaders who have made significant progress in eliminating preventable patient harm and death so that we can reach our shared goal of zero preventable patient harm and deaths in the hospital.

 2017 Humanitarian Award Winners